 • confusion

-From small bruises to extensive hemorrhages More often - the lower limbs and trunk.
+From small bruises to extensive hemorrhages More often - the lower limbs and torso.
 Extensive hemorrhages can develop into ulcers and scars.
 Throughout the illness

-All parents have at least once experienced skin rashes in their baby.
-How serious are these conditions and what should be done when they appear?
-The need to take remedial action will depend on whether the child has a rash all over the body or is localized in one area, and what additional symptoms accompany it.
+All parents have experienced skin rashes in their baby at least once.
+How serious are such conditions and what should you do when they appear?
+The need to take therapeutic measures will depend on whether the child's rash is found all over the body or is localized in one area, and what additional symptoms accompany it.

 Types of skin rashes in children

-According to the form in which the rash appears on the child's body, they distinguish:
+Based on the form in which the rash appears on a child’s body, they distinguish:

-• spots - areas of skin that differ from the surrounding cover in color, for example, red, pink or pale and colorless;
+• spots - areas of skin that differ from the surrounding skin in color, for example, red, pink or pale and colorless;

-• vesicles - small vesicles with serous fluid;
+• vesicles - small bubbles with serous fluid;

 • bubbles – formations with a large cavity;

-• abscesses, or pustules - pimples on the skin containing pus;
+• ulcers, or pustules - pimples on the skin containing pus;

 • papules - nodules on the surface of the skin without internal cavities;

-• bumps on the skin - formations without a cavity of red-yellow, cyanotic shades.
+• tubercles on the skin - formations without a cavity of red-yellow, bluish tints.

-In each case of a rash, the child should be shown to the doctor.
-So, only an experienced specialist will be able to accurately determine whether a red rash in a child on the body is a symptom of rubella, erythema or an allergic reaction.
-Parents should not immediately begin to self-medicate the baby, because the fight for clean skin will be effective only when the pathogen that caused irritation is identified.
+In every case of a rash, the child should be shown to a doctor.
+So, only an experienced specialist will be able to accurately determine whether a red rash on a child’s body is a symptom of rubella, erythema or an allergic reaction.
+Parents should not immediately start self-medicating their baby, because the fight for clear skin will only be effective when the pathogen that causes the irritation is identified.

-All the variety of reasons in which children develop skin rashes can be divided into the following groups:
+The variety of reasons why skin rashes occur in children can be divided into the following groups:

 • manifestation of an infectious disease that is caused by: